vchib1/Covid-Stats-and-Vaccine_Check/README.md

 Log#1 Date-29-12-2022:
   API to fetch vaccine availability, is not currently working.
-I've checking it for last 3 days.
+I've checking it for the last 3 days.
 If it starts working again.
 I'll edit the Code.

 Screenshots: